mhuot/dymolpipy/README.md

 - Sample utilities to test CUPS media options.
 - Legacy Alexa Skill (Lambda) code that called the web service through an ngrok URL.

+See `docs/Shortcuts.md` for a step-by-step Apple Shortcuts setup.
+You can also browse runtime settings at `/api/config`.

 ## Requirements

 - macOS or Linux with CUPS installed (so `lpr` works)